-Direct impact: None Indirect impact: Severe
+Direct impact: None

+Indirect impact: Severe

-Although the development will not directly impact on the hall complex it will significantly impact on its setting.
-This will have no effect on Vaynol Hall itself, which faces south-east, and is screened from the development by woodland.
-The Old Hall faces north, but its eastern gable end looks out over field 4 (plate 14).
+Although the development will not directly impact on the Old Hall complex it will significantly impact on its setting.
+This will have no effect on the newer Vaynol Hall, which faces south-east, and is screened from the development by woodland.
+The Old Hall faces north, but its eastern gable end looks out over field 3 (plate 8).
 The present view from the Old Hall is of parkland, as laid out in the early 19th century.
-Even if a woodland belt is built to screen the new development from the Old Hall, the sense of space in that view would be greatly reduced.
-Ideally it would be recommended that the development of field 4 should be avoided, but if this is not possible the use of a woodland belt to screen the development would seem to be the only solution.
+The existing trees to the east of the Old Hall do form a fairly effective screen, but the development would be visible from the first floor windows of the hall in winter.
+However, as viewed externally, the sense of the setting of the Old Hall within an area of parkland would be completely lost.
+Ideally it would be recommended that the development of field 3 should be avoided, but if this is not possible the development should be kept as far from the Old Hall as possible and screened by a woodland belt.

-Recommendations for mitigatory measures: Avoid, or minimise visual impact
+Recommendations for mitigatory measures: Avoid development in field 3, or minimise visual impact by careful design and planting to maintain views to the Old Hall.